solo-io/gloo/docs/content/installation/advanced_configuration/fds_mode.md

 Setting the `fdsMode` can be done either via the Helm Chart, or by directly modifying the `default` `gloo.solo.io/v1.Settings` custom resource in Gloo Edge's installation namespace (`gloo-system`).

+(Enterprise Only) Automated schema generation for GraphQL is enabled by default.
+This can be disabled by modifying the `gloo.solo.io/v1.Settings` custom resource as seen [below](#setting-fdsmode-by-editing-the-gloosoloiov1settings-custom-resource)

 ### Setting `fdsMode` via the Helm chart

 Add the following to your Helm overrides file:
 ```yaml
 settings:
   create: true